AerospaceNU/flutter_groundstation/README.md

 ## Getting Started

-If downloading on MacOS, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/macos/desktop) and follow the instructions "Use VS Code to install Flutter".
-Download from GitHub instead of using an archive if having issues.
+If downloading on MacOS, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/macos/desktop) and follow the instructions "Use VS Code to install Flutter."

-If downloading on Windows, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/windows/desktop) and follow the instructions "Use VS Code to install Flutter".
-Download from GitHub instead of using an archive if having issues.
+If downloading on Windows, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/windows/desktop) and follow the instructions "Use VS Code to install Flutter."

-If downloading on Linux, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/linux) and follow the instructions "Method 2: Manual installation".
-Download from GitHub instead of using an archive if having issues.
+If downloading on Linux, use the flutter.dev instructions (https://docs.flutter.dev/get-started/install/linux) and follow the instructions "Method 2: Manual installation."

 This project is a starting point for a Flutter application.